gportay/cqfd6/README.md

 # What are cqfd and cqfd6 ?

-cqfd provides a quick and convenient way to run commands in the current directory, but within a Docker container defined in a per-project config file.
+cqfd provides a quick and convenient way to run command string in the current directory, but within a Docker container defined in a per-project config file.

 This becomes useful when building an application designed for another Linux system, e.g. building an old embedded firmware that only works